shashwat4543/GyraNo-browser-extension/README.md

 4. Select the `ai-extension/` folder (the one containing `manifest.json`)
 5. The extension will appear in your toolbar

-> If you don't see the icon, click the puzzle piece 🧩 in the toolbar and pin **AI Multi-Context Assistant**.
+> If you don't see the icon, click the puzzle piece 🧩 in the toolbar and pin **GyraNō**.

 ---